Xodarap/hs-gym-example/README.md

 # Haskell Deep Q-Network (DQN)

-A complete Deep Q-Network implementation in Haskell using backprop for automatic differentiation and gym-hs for OpenAI Gymnasium environment integration.
+A complete Deep Q-Network implementation in Haskell using backprop for automatic differentiation and [haskell-gymnasium](https://github.com/Xodarap/haskell-gymnasium) for OpenAI Gymnasium environment integration.

 ## Overview

 This project implements a Deep Q-Network agent that learns to play CartPole-v1 through reinforcement learning.
-The implementation features experience replay, target networks, epsilon-greedy exploration, and proper Q-learning with temporal difference updates.

 ## Installation